-The club lounge at Le Méridien Saigon is very good with an extensive breakfast offering, including complimentary made-to-order eggs.
-Evening cocktail hour offers alcoholic and non-alcoholic drinks, 3-4 hot items, sandwiches, cold cuts, and dessert.
-Please note, children are not allowed in the lounge during cocktail hour.
+The club lounge at Le Méridien Saigon is very good, with an extensive breakfast offering, including complimentary made-to-order eggs.
+Evening cocktail hour offers alcoholic and non-alcoholic drinks, 3-4 hot items, sandwiches, cold cuts, and desserts.
+Please note children are not allowed in the lounge during cocktail hour.

 The executive lounge also has an amazing view of the river and the surrounding area, and the pool deck at this hotel has a similarly spectacular view.